How to Become a UK Solicitor After LL.M in 2026-027 – Full SQE Guide for International Students

 • Character & Suitability Assessment

-Unlike the old system, you do not need a specific law degree from the UK, making it ideal for Indian LL.B. and LL.M. graduates.
+Unlike the old system, you do not need a specific law degree from the UK, making it ideal for International students LL.B. and LL.M. graduates.

 Why Choose the UK Solicitor Path After LL.M.?